-While the Superb isn’t as enjoyable to drive as the (smaller and more expensive) BMW 3 Series Touring, it feels secure and comfortable on the road.
-It's also quiet, with relatively little wind noise at motorway speeds, while all occupants can stretch out in the vast, well made interior.
+While nobody is likely to find the Skoda Superb Estate as enjoyable to drive as the smaller, more expensive BMW 3-Series, it feels secure and planted on the road whilst offering a quiet ride.
+It's barely troubled by wind noise, even at motorway speeds, while passengers can stretch out in unruffled comfort in the spacious, well built interior.

 There are four trim levels to choose from, all of which are well equipped, with even the base model having air-conditioning, electric windows all round and a Bluetooth equipped five-inch touchscreen infotainment system with DAB radio.
 Things get really impressive if you opt for the SE, which upgrades the air-conditioning to a dual-zone climate control system, with rear parking sensors, adaptive cruise control, which maintains a set distance from the car in front, and introduces umbrellas built into the front doors, one of our favourite Superb features.

 The SE-L is properly luxurious, adding leather seats (heated in the front), dark tinted glass, a sat-nav system, electrically operated tailgate and brighter bi-xenon headlamps.
 The range-topping Laurin and Klement model, named after the founders of the Skoda company, is the ultimate expression of what a Superb can be, with further interior upgrades, an uprated sound system and very little left on the options list.